scapes-studio/composable-nfts/README.md

 # Composable NFTs

-The [ERC-721 metadata](https://eips.ethereum.org/EIPS/eip-721#specification) standard and the extensions [defined by OpenSea](https://docs.opensea.io/docs/metadata-standards) are a great base layer framework do define token metadata but fall short to define configuration standards that enable us to use our NFTs in different contexts.
+While the extensions [defined by OpenSea](https://docs.opensea.io/docs/metadata-standards) can form a base layer framework to the [ERC-721 metadata standard](https://eips.ethereum.org/EIPS/eip-721#specification), they fail to define configuration standards that enable NFTs in different composable contexts.

 The following configuration options power the [PunkScape Builder](https://punkscape.xyz/builder).
-If you have suggestions to extend this standard, please feel free to create a pull request or submit a GitHub issue.

 ## Transparent Compatibility

-By following this extension to the ERC721 metadata standard you make sure your project is compatible with (`transparent_image`, `pixel_density.width`, `pixel_density.height`):
+The following extension to the ERC 721 metadata standard ensures your project can integrate with third-party composable projects.
+The `transparent_image` field is required unless your image is already transparent and has a `background_color` defined.
+The `background_color` field is optional, but recommended.  `pixel_density.width` and `pixel_density.height` are required fields for pixel art compatability as described below.

 ```json
 {